jaylakade/ML-Portfolio-Optimization/README.md

 # Stock Portfolio Machine Learning Optimization

 ## Project Overview
 This project focuses on optimizing stock portfolios using various financial theories and machine learning models.
 It includes modules for factor analysis, mean-variance optimization, machine learning strategies for stock prediction, the Black-Litterman model for adjusting portfolio weights based on machine learning predictions, and portfolio statistics calculations.
-While rooted in the concepts established by my [Portfolio Analysis Suite](https://github.com/Gouldh/Portfolio-Analysis-Suite) project, this project stands on its own, offering unique functionalities and perspectives that distinguish it from its predecessor.

 ## Features
 - **Mean-Variance Optimization**: Calculates the optimal asset allocation by balancing expected return against risk, subject to constraints on individual asset weights.